Six Ways to Reassure You Sailing Is Safe

 For every 100,000 people, 5 will die in a boat related accident (2015 Coast Guard)

 For every 100,000 people, 11 will die in a car related accident (2015 NHTSA)

 Not sure what this does to the boat vs. car safety argument.
 Image thanks Mark Ray/Chris Watkins/Barcroft)

 So boating generally is two times safer than being on the road.
-Just by being on a boat rather than driving in a car, you are statistically at a substantial advantage.
+Note, this doesn't account for the fact that the risk exposure time in that people spend much more time behind the wheel of their car than behind the wheel of their boat.
+That aside, just by being on a boat rather than driving in a car, you are statistically at a substantial advantage.